 Peer-Based Program: Ending the Silence

-If you would like to host a NAMI Ending the Silence presentation at your school, call (713) 970-4439 or email Carmen, our Director of Development at firstname.lastname@example.org
+Host a NAMI Ending the Silence presentation at your school, call (713) 970-4419 or email Gussie Fuller, Youth & Young Adults Program Manager at firstname.lastname@example.org

 Helping middle and high schoolers understand mental illness makes a big difference.
 We can teach them about the warning signs for themselves and their friends.
 NAMI Ending the Silence helps raise awareness and change perceptions around mental health conditions.